 Caroline Silfverling, Café Manager Caroline is responsible for the Everyday Barnes Café at OSO.
 Please contact her if you have any special requirements.

-Mark Danciger, Production and Marketing Manager Mark is responsible for the arts events in the building- sourcing and programming exciting events, providing technical support and marketing all shows.
+Laura Sedgwick, Production and Marketing Manager Laura is responsible for the arts events in the building- sourcing and programming exciting events, providing technical support and marketing all shows.

 Clive & Sam.
 Accounting & book-keeping maestros.
 Claire.
 Fair organiser and fund raiser extraordinaire.
 Ellie & Sophie.
 Brilliant at everything.
 Robin, Rosie & Mary.
 Fantastic on-the-door help.
 Andy, Sarah & Chris.
 Talented jazz coordinators.
 Mark, Peter & Sue.
 Hands on maintenance & repair.